jpsm83/health/documentation/n8n/article_translation.md

 - Hashtags: no strict limit but must follow limit of chars (REWRITE)

 **CRITICAL SOCIAL MEDIA RULES ENFORCEMENT:**
-- **ALL social media content MUST follow the exact character limits from socialMedia.md**
+- **ALL social media content MUST follow the exact character limits**
-- **If translation exceeds ANY platform limit, REWRITE to fit EXACTLY within the limit**
+- **If translation exceeds ANY platform limit, REWRITE to follow EXACTLY within the limit**
 - **Character counting is MANDATORY for every single social media field**
 - **NO content can exceed platform-specific limits - this will cause API errors**
 - **Platform limits are NON-NEGOTIABLE and must be enforced with 100% accuracy**